Sustainable Waste Management

 Food Loss reduction and Food Waste management

-Integrated food product cut-off reduction (OA: Ordering & Assortment) project
+Integrated Food Product Write-Off Reduction (OA: Ordering & Assortment) Project

 Production process waste reduction within the Zero Waste to Landfill project